travelaudience/docker-nexus-backup/README.md

 more than twelve hours (meaning a failed backup), and the lock file is removed so that further back-ups can be made.

+## Compatibility with Nexus

+Starting from version `1.4.0`, `docker-nexus-backup` is only compatible with **Nexus 3.8.0 and above**.
+Users requiring support for earlier versions of Nexus must use version `1.3.0`.

 ## Run

 The simplest way to run the container is to assume the default configuration